elsdes3/devcontainer-notebooks/README.md

 Run a multi-step Jupyter notebook-based workflow, in which each step runs inside its own Dev Container.
 This was adapted from the [VS Code documentation for configuring multiple Dev Containers](https://code.visualstudio.com/remote/advancedcontainers/configure-separate-containers).

-The following workflow steps are shown here within the `notebooks` folder
+The following workflow steps are included

-1. `01-get-data`
+1. Get data
    - runs ETL pipeline to retrieve data and store in private cloud storage (AWS S3 bucket)
+   - see `notebooks/01-get-data`
-2. `02-eda`
+2. Explore the data
    - performs exploratory data analysis using data stored in private cloud storage (AWS S3 bucket)
+   - see `notebooks/02-eda`

 ## Pre-Requisites